-Today's Date\\\\\ NOTE: Encourage members to keep their monthly updates as a reference tool - like a 'business journal'.
+Encourage members to keep their monthly updates as a reference tool - like a 'business journal'.
 They can store updates electronically or in a binder.
 It will help them appreciate their growth and accomplishments.
-At year-end, the saved forms can serve as a useful tool for reflection activities.
-As Chairs, there is no need to collect these updates.
-Please encourage members to manage their own update forms.
+At yearend, the saved forms can serve as a useful tool for reflection activities.
+As Chairs, please do not collect these updates or have online access to them in any form, since it is a liability.
+Instead, encourage members to manage their own update forms.